drclongstaff/shiny-clots/README.md

 <img src="./images/CupTrim.png" alt="Me"
 	title="Cup winner" width="175" height="250" />

+<a href = "mailto: drclongstaff@gmail.com">Contact me</a>

 ### This site contains links to my Shiny apps that deal with biochemical analysis, particularly in relation to haemostasis and the clotting and lysis of fibrin.

-#### The apps are valuable for standardising methods and promoting reproducible analysis.
+#### The apps are written using the Shiny package for R and help standardise methods and promote reproducible analysis.
 Further details are published in the <A HREF = "https://onlinelibrary.wiley.com/doi/10.1111/jth.13656" TARGET="_blank">Journal of Thrombosis and Haemostasis</A>

 <a name="top"></a>